Exceptional Andreev spectrum and supercurrent in p-wave non-Hermitian Josephson junctions: Introduction

 The Josephson effect is one of the most celebrated macroscopic quantum phenomena in condensed matter physics\ \citep{Josephson_62}.
 It originates from the quantum coherence of superconductors.
 In presence of a superconducting phase difference across the Josephson junction, which can happen if two superconductors are separated by a (weak) link, a supercurrent flows without any bias voltages\ \citep{Likharev79rmp,Beenakker92proceed,Golubov04rmp,Tinkham}.
 In the short junction regime, the supercurrent is entirely determined by the low-energy Andreev spectrum\ \citep{Beenakker91prl2,Furusaki99sm,Kwon04epj,FuL09prb,Beenakker13prl,Dolcini15prb}.
 When the two superconductors are made of $p$-wave superconductors, the resulting topological Josephson junction exhibits Majorana zero modes and characteristic $4\pi$-periodic current-phase relations\ \citep{Alicea12rpp,Aguado17review}.

 Recently, there has been growing interest in the non-Hermitian Josephson effect\ \citep{LiCA24prb,Cayao24prb}.
-The non-Hermiticity arising from coupling to the environment renders particular Andreev spectrum and transport features of Josephson junctions\ \citep{LiCA24prb,Cayao24prb,ShenPX24prl,Beenakker24apl,Aguado25prb,Cayao25prb3,Ohnmacht25prl,Cayao24prb2,Capecelatro25prb,Solow25arxiv,Ogino25arxiv}.
+The non-Hermiticity arising from coupling to the environment renders particular Andreev spectrum and transport features of Josephson junctions\ \citep{LiCA24prb,Cayao24prb,ShenPX24prl,Beenakker24apl,Aguado25prb,Cayao25prb3,Ohnmacht25prl,Cayao24prb2,Capecelatro25prb,Sten25arxiv,Solow25arxiv,Ogino25arxiv,VanWees91prb}.
 Different from the Hermitian case, the spectrum of Andreev bound states in NHJJ becomes complex in general.
 The complex-valued nature of the spectra gives rise to unique features such as exceptional points (EPs) and exotic transport properties\ \citep{Dembowski01prl,Kawabata19prl,Bergholtz21rmp}.
 However, for NHJJ in which the superconductors are of $p$-wave pairing order, its spectral features are not fully explored and the transport properties in presence of exceptional points are under debate.

 In this work, we study the low-energy Andreev spectrum and current-phase relation of a $p$-wave short NHJJ.
 The NHJJ is consisted of two $p$-wave superconductors connected by a non-Hermitian barrier {[}Fig. \ref{fig1:setup}(a){]}.
 By solving the non-Hermitian Bogoliubov-de Gennes equation, we derive the spectral properties of Andreev quasi-bound states.
 We find that a pair of EPs appear with zero real energy in the complex Andreev spectrum {[}Fig. \ref{fig1:setup}(b){]}.
+Effectively, they evolve from a pair of Majorana zero modes (MZMs) as varying the non-Hermiticity and are topologically protected.
 The scattering process at the junction turns out to be inelastic due to the non-Hermitian barrier.
 By analyzing the inelastic Andreev reflection amplitudes, we can obtain the dc supercurrent flowing across the junction directly.
 The resulting current-phase relation shows continuous and smooth behavior across the EPs.
 No enhancement of critical current is found.